 Tier 2 Liquidity Providers

 Tier 2 Liquidity Providers are companies that have access to Tier 1 liquidity and deliver it to clients using technological tools.
+These companies work with several providers, and the more partners they have, the more liquidity and market depth they can offer.

 Some brokers also act as secondary Liquidity Providers; however, not all brokers are Liquidity Providers.